SE Powell Blvd station

+Light rail station in Portland, Oregon, U.S.

 Southeast Powell Boulevard is a light rail station on the MAX Green Line in Portland, Oregon.
 It is the 3rd stop southbound on the I-205 MAX branch.

 The station is located off of SE 92nd Avenue and Powell Boulevard.
 It is adjacent to Interstate 205, and offers connections to the I-205 Bike Path.
 This station has a center platform, and is surrounded by a park-and-ride facility.

 Bus line connections

 This station is served by the following bus lines: